What does “akachan” mean in Japanese?

 - inu – 犬 (いぬ) : a noun meaning ‘dog’ in Japanese.
 This can also work as plural.

-- no – の : a case particle used to join two nouns.
+- no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “inu” and “akachan”.
-The formed phrase literally means ‘dog babies’, but has been translated as ‘puppies’.
+In the example, this works to join “inu” and “akachan”.
+The formed phrase literally means ‘dog babies’ in Japanese, but has been translated as ‘puppies’.

-- ne – ね : a sentence-ending particle used to ask for agreement softly.
+- ne – ね : a sentence-ending particle used to ask for agreement.
 As the definition suggests, this is used at the end of the example sentence to ask for agreement.
-This has been reflected as “aren’t they?” in translation.
+This has been reflected as “aren’t they?” in the English sentence.

 This is another typical usage of “akachan”.
-In this example, it works as a part of the noun phrase, “inu no akachan”, which means ‘puppies’.
-The Japanese noun can also refer to babies of animals.
-It’s worth knowing, I think.
+In this example, it works as a part of the noun phrase, “inu no akachan”, which means ‘puppies’ in Japanese.
+It’s worth knowing that this Japanese noun can also refer to babies of animals.

 Summary